 • Hemlocks (Tsuga).
 For hemlocks it is very important to water through Thanksgiving.

-• Follow our Container-grown Trees and Shrubs Planting Guidelines, available in hard copy at the Garden Center and on this website.
-Or follow our B&B Trees and Shrubs Planting Guidelines, available in hard copy at the Garden Center and on this website.
+• Follow our Container-grown Trees and Shrubs Planting Guidelines, available in hard copy at the Garden Center.
+Or follow our B&B Trees and Shrubs Planting Guidelines, available in hard copy at the Garden Center.

 • With fall plantings it is particularly important to disturb the root balls of plants as little as possible.
 Even heavily root bound plants should be handled slightly more gently than during the spring or summer.

-• Follow our Watering Guidelines, available in hard copy at the Garden Center or on this website.
+• Follow our Watering Guidelines, available in hard copy at the Garden Center.

 • Keep watering until the ground freezes – not just until the first frost.
 Watering until the ground freezes hard (often mid December) is the cheapest insurance you can buy for your plant’s first winter survival, particularly for broadleaf evergreens.